 Credits earned through online courses taken outside PUSD shall be taken from a regionally accredited institution in order to meet graduation requirements and must be approved by administration in advance.
-Awarding of credit may be contingent upon the student earning a passing score on a district exit exam.
+Awarding of academic/core credit will be contingent upon the student earning a passing score on a district exit exam.
 Passing score is defined as the acceptable passing cut off for the course.